Teacher approval required to participate in this class.

 All projects must be accompanied by a sheet that explains the choices you made in your project.

 Students will NOT have a daily assignment in this class.
-In addition to 4 self-directed projects, grades will also include students' 4 research submissions and a Studio Habits grade (daily effort, clean-up, taking care of supplies).
+In addition to 4 self-directed major projects, grades will also include 4 mini-projects and a Studio Habits grade (daily effort, clean-up, taking care of supplies).